 Lo So Shing Beach

-While Lamma is known for its seafood restaurants, the scenic Lo So Shing Beach is the perfect spot for a picnic.
+Even though Lamma is known for its seafood restaurants, pretty Lo So Shing Beach is the perfect spot for having a more intimate meal.
 Set in a small cove, banked by a thick fence of foliage, it feels like a hidden slice of peace and quiet.
-Even at the height of summer the weekends aren’t terribly crowded, and on weekdays you’ll probably have the place to yourself.
-While BBQ supplies can be found at the various small stores on Lamma, we recommend bringing your own food.
+Surprisingly, it isn’t terribly crowded even during the weekends at the peak of summer and on weekdays you’ll probably have the place to yourself.
+While barbecue supplies can be found at the various small stores on Lamma, we recommend bringing your own food to this spot.

 Where: Lo So Shing Beach, Lamma Island, Hong Kong